micosnceon/SUT-PUB-ARCHCOMMS/notes/root.General Folio Comments.md

 ### ON IMAGES

-* Use a clean background with no corners and no hands
+* Use a clean backgrounds with no corners and no hands.
 * Level the camera - take the image orthogonally
 * Post process images AND renders to make sure the are consistent with each other and to clear.
 * Remember more images more referencing.....